joseeden/All-Things-Docker-and-Kubernetes/README.md

 **Tags as aliases.** These are simple aliases which can be given to a docker image before or after building an image.
 If you don't provide a tag, docker automatically gives the image a "latest" tag.

-**Tasgs must be an ASCII character string**.
+**Tags must be an ASCII character string**.
 It may also include lowercase and uppercase letters, digits, underscores, periods, and dashes.
 In addition, the tag names must not begin with a period or a dash, and they can only contain 128 characters.

 **Images can also have more than one tag.** Docker images can have multiple tags assigned to them.
 It may appear as different images when you run the <code>docker images</code> command but notice that they all point to the same image ID.